-There are many research situations in which multiple variables must be simultaneously analyzed.
+There are many research situations in which multiple variables are simultaneously analyzed.
 Some examples (with the likely required analysis technique in parentheses) are:

-- Compare the impact of different instructional approaches (or treatments) on multiple student outcomes (multivariate analysis of variance or MANOVA). - Compare the impact of different treatments using a priori planned comparisons (planned comparisons) or when outcome data are partially missing (multivariate mixed modeling). - Determine if responses to a survey instrument are due to a smaller set of underlying factors (exploratory factor analysis). - Determine if group differences on a set of variables can be reduced to a smaller number of variates that best differentiate or discriminate groups (discriminant analysis). - Assess the impact of one or more explanatory variables on a dichotomous outcome and/or assess the accuracy of a procedure that is used to classify cases into one of two groups (logistic regression).
+- Compare the impact of different treatments on multiple outcomes (multivariate analysis of variance or MANOVA). - Compare the impact of different treatments using a priori planned comparisons or when outcome data are partially missing (multivariate mixed modeling). - Determine if responses to a survey instrument are due to a smaller set of underlying factors (exploratory factor analysis). - Determine if group differences on a set of variables can be reduced to a smaller number of variates that best differentiate or discriminate groups (discriminant analysis). - Describe the associations between each of several predictors and a dichotomous outcome and/or assess the accuracy of a procedure that is used to classify cases into one of two groups (logistic regression).